huitema/quicmpath/simple-mpath-option.md

 the server would probably become confused.

 This draft proposes a simple mechanism to enable transmission on several paths simultaneously.
-In the simplest form, this only requires updating the handling of paths specified in {{QUIC-TRANSPORT}} by the proposed simple multipath management, see {{simple-multipath-specification}}.
-As an option, endpoints can also negotiate use of the explicit path management specified in {{QUIC-MP-LIU}}, see {{mpath-explicit}}.
+This requires updating the handling of paths specified in {{QUIC-TRANSPORT}} by the proposed simple multipath management, see {{simple-multipath-specification}}, that multipath senders keep track of which packet is sent on what path, that they use this information to manage congestion control and loss recovery, and that nodes take path information into account when sending ACK_ECN frames.
+Simple multipath works better if receivers tightly manage the formatting of ACK frames.

-## Relation with other drafts

-This draft shares a common author with {{QUIC-MP-LIU}}, and refers to some of its content.
-The difference is that this draft maintains the single packet number space for application packets defined in {{QUIC-TRANSPORT}}, instead of using separate number spaces for each path as in {{QUIC-MP-LIU}}.
-Both of these drafts have been implemented, and the lessons derived from this implementation exercise are listed in {{implementation-considerations}}.
+This draft was initially developed as one of the alternatives that was considered for QUIC Multipath Extension {{QUIC-MP}}, which evolved to only support a more complex mechanism involving connection identifiers, number spaces, path management, acknowledgements and explicit path management.
+The QUIC working group can only adopt one solution, and it is extremely unlikely that it would reverse course and adopt the Simple Multipath Extension presented here instead of the current design.
+However, there is historic and academic value in fully presenting the simple solution, such as for example allowing comparison and informing future designs.

 ## Conventions and Definitions {#multipath-definition}